-The SHIFT Architecture Challenge is an aspirational, biennial Ontario Association of Architects (OAA) program created to highlight the distinct contribution architects and architectural thinking bring to addressing key societal issues.
+The SHIFT Architecture Challenge is an aspirational, biennial Ontario Association of Architects (OAA) program created to highlight the distinct contribution that the architecture profession and architectural thinking bring to addressing key societal issues.

 It invites OAA members, as well as those on the path to becoming an Architect or Licensed Technologist OAA, and their collaborative teams to respond to an identified area of concern using their skills and insights.
 The program runs biennially, having begun with the SHIFT 2019 Infrastructure/Architecture Challenge.

 In a world facing increasingly urgent and complex challenges—climate change, forced migration, poverty, an aging population and beyond—the need for responsible, innovative, and inspiring architectural solutions has never been greater.

 The architecture profession is ideally suited to propose creative solutions.
 The OAA challenges the profession to further enhance the public’s perception of architecture as a force that acts as a catalyst for positive social change.

-The SHIFT Architecture Challenge will recognize those architects, both emerging and established, whose responses to the challenge best embody these qualities.
+The SHIFT Architecture Challenge will recognize those practitioners, both emerging and established, whose responses best embody these qualities.

 - articulates the importance of architectural thinking as a social determinant that impacts the well-being of people and the planet;